Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Bokeh for the Sake of Bokeh

-There are people who post shots on Flickr that are purposely out of focus just to show the bokeh of their lens.
+Some people post shots on Flickr that are purposely out of focus to show the bokeh of their lens.
 No other subject than the bokeh effect upon some lights.
 I hate these shots with a passion, so I naturally had to try it a few times.
 My friend Michelle Hedstrom said she would cry if I ever posted one of these, so get your Kleenex, Michelle.

 Epcot has some tiles on the sidewalk with tiny blinking lights.
 It’s great for kids to stomp around on them, though I’m not sure that has any effect on when they go on or off.
 In any case, I stood over a few of them, turned off my auto-focus and purposely twisted my lens out of focus and this is what I got.